Discover simple tricks to lower power consumption and extend runtime.

 Yes, there is a hidden force that drains the battery but it’s not mystical.
-When turned on, a cell phone is in constant communication with the tower, transmitting small bursts of power once every second or so to check for incoming calls.
-To save energy, the signal strength adjusts the transmission power to only what is needed.
+When a cell phone is in constant communication with the tower, it transmits small bursts of power once every second or so to check for incoming calls.
+To save energy, the signal strength adjusts the transmission power and only consumes what is needed to maintain communication.
 If the cell phone is close to a repeater tower, the energy required to communicate is very low.
-Move farther away or enter an area with high electrical noise, such as a shopping mall, hospital or factory, and the required energy increases.
-An analogy can be made to sitting in a restaurant.
-When the surroundings are quiet, the voices can be kept low, but as the crowd grows everyone needs to talk a bit louder.
+Moving farther away or entering an area with high electrical noise, such as a shopping mall, hospital or factory, and the required energy increases.
+An analogy is sitting in a restaurant.
+When the surroundings are quiet, the voices are kept low and as the crowd grows everyone needs to talk a bit louder.

 Similar rules apply to TETRA and P25 radio systems, cordless telephones, Wi-Fi and Bluetooth devices.
 A wireless headset that communicates with the cell phone from belt to ear provides longer runtimes than when placing the handset on the dining-room table while cooking in the kitchen.
 Although the quality of communication stays the same, the Bluetooth headset needs to work harder when placed farther away from the user.